kosmotema/sdl2-nuget/README.md

 You can use parameters to generate only specific packages (with specific versions).

-To generate a package of specific version, use following syntax: `-package:version` (e.g. `-sdl2:2.28.1`) To generate a package of default version, specified in `$sdl2_default_versions` (see bellow), use `default` as version (e.g. `-sdl2_image:default`)
+To generate a package of specific version, use following syntax: `-package:version` (e.g. `-sdl2:2.28.1`).
+You can use `latest` as the version to generate a package of the latest version available on GitHub releases.

-For example, to generate SDL2 package of version 2.28.1 and SDL2_image of default version, run:
+For example, to generate SDL2 package of version 2.28.1 and SDL2_image of the latest version, run:

 ```
-./sdl2-nuget.ps1 -sdl2:2.28.1 -sdl2_image:default
+./sdl2-nuget.ps1 -sdl2:2.28.1 -sdl2_image:latest
 ```

 List of available parameters: